 The long term business provision is determined by the Company's directors based on advice from the Company's actuarial function holder, who determined the provision using recognised actuarial methods, with due regard to the actuarial principles laid down in Directive 2002/83/EC.
 It is calculated initially on a statutory solvency basis to comply with the reporting requirements under the Financial Services and Markets Act 2000.
-The valuation is then modified to remove certain resilience, contingency and other reserves required by the Prudential Sourcebook issued by the Financial Services Authority.
+The valuation is then modified to remove certain resilience, contingency and other reserves required by the Prudential Sourcebook for Insurers and the General Prudential Sourcebook issued by the Financial Services Authority.